sdesalas/low-dependency-nodejs/README.md

 # Low Dependency Node.js

-This is a guide and comparison of node.js projects you should and shouldn't use if you want to minimise dependencies.
+A guide and comparison of node.js projects to use if you want to minimise dependencies.